Ed Mytych tribute

 But possibly Ed’s most giving quality was how he was willing to drop everything to help someone else.
 Ed could’ve been in the middle of the worst part of the battle of ALS, but he would still answer a call or help crunch data and not let anyone know that he was struggling.
 All of the big success stories of GeoALS directly involve Ed’s brilliant technical work, solution design skills, general guidance, and that willingness to drop everything to help a friend or a good cause.

-To steal from Ed’s obituary his favorite quote, which illustrates well the unending depths of his generosity, “When you find yourself blessed more than others, build a longer table, not a taller fence."
+To steal from Ed’s obituary his favorite quote, which illustrates well the depths of his generosity and kindness, “When you find yourself blessed more than others, build a longer table, not a taller fence."

-You can pay tribute to Ed by donating to his Hershey ALS United Walk Team: Alienate ALS as part of ALS Awareness Month in May: https://secure.alsmidatlantic.org/site/TR/Endurance/General?pg=personal&px=1159157&fr_id=1312
+You can pay tribute to Ed by donating to his Hershey ALS United Walk Team: Alienate ALS, which takes place June 6: https://secure.alsmidatlantic.org/site/TR/Endurance/General?pg=personal&px=1159157&fr_id=1312

 We leave you with a beautiful song Ed composed that closed out the HH Avatars and Voices symposium he organized.